moshekaplan/moshekaplan.github.io/content/posts/2025-03-18 - Implementing Palo Alto Network's Threat Prevention for Enterprise-Level Threat Blocking/index.md

 - Under 25 threat hits
 - More than 250,000 traffic sessions

-The reason behind these constraints are that they ensure that we have enough data to analyze, while still having a low enough amount of threats that we can be confident that blocking these will not impact business operations.
+The rationale for these constraints is that they ensure that we have enough data to analyze, while still having a low enough number of threats that we can be confident that blocking these will not impact business operations.
 Even at the minimum constraints, 25 threat hits out of 250,000 would be 0.01% of connections detected as containing threats.
 For your own environment, you might choose to either tighten or loosen these constraints.
 Another point to consider is that you might have different criteria for development vs production networks, as failures are generally more tolerable in development networks.

 To support this analysis, I created a spreadsheet with the following columns: